uzh-dqbm-cmi/SAUNA/Analysis_of_real_data/README.md

 ## Bar Plot Generation with `barplot.py`

-This script generates bar plots from enrichment results obtained from gprofiler.
+This script generates a bar plot from enrichment results obtained from gprofiler, as well as a barplot showing the tumor fractions in the SeCT samples.

 ### Usage